metron-labs/metron-demisto-content/Packs/SafebreachV2/Integrations/SafebreachContentManagement/README.md

 ### safebreach-update-simulator-with-given-name

 ***
-This command updates simulator with given name
+This command updates simulator with given name with given details.

 #### Base Command